Beginning in October 2014, a new building certification program was introduced.

 WELL refers to the WELL Building Standard®, which was launched in October 2014 to encourage green and sustainable practices.
 It is a privately-operated organization and includes many of the same people who were initially involved with LEED many years ago.

 On the other hand, LEED, or Leadership in Energy and Environmental Design, was established by the U.S. Green Building Council back in 1998.
 Because it is so much older than WELL, more hotel operators are apt to be familiar with this program and the LEED certification process.
-Further, many hotels in the U.S. are LEED certified today.
+Further, many facilities in the U.S. are LEED certified today.

 While the two organizations complement each other in many ways and have many similar goals, the fundamental difference between the two is that LEED focuses on buildings and WELL focuses on people.